 As a general rule of thumb, you shouldn’t mix and match groupset parts of different generations or mix mountain bike and road components, but there are a few exceptions.
-We’ve broken down compatibility by manufacturer.
+Below, we have broken down compatibility by manufacturer.

 For clarity, the following information is applicable to both derailleurs and shifters.

-The only exception is pre-1997, 9-speed Dura-Ace gear which won’t play nicely with anything as it uses a totally different cable pull ratio.
+The only exception is pre-1997 9-speed Dura-Ace gearing, which won’t play nicely with anything because it uses a totally different cable pull ratio.

 Although it initially doesn’t appear to be the case, the situation is a bit more clear with the newest generation of both Shimano road and mountain bike components.
 Bear with us…